kwilcox10/Lab-Instructions/sop/MilliQan/201 - PMT Dark Current Measurement.md

 Shutting down the system is simply a matter of turning off the power supplies.

-  1. Turn off the HV supply by first disabling the output using the "HIGH VOLTAGE" toggle and then turning it off with the "POWER" toggle.
+  1. Turn off the HV supply by first disabling the output using the "HIGH VOLTAGE" toggle and then turning it off with the "POWER" button.
   2. The 5V supplies can be turned off by first disabling the output and then switching the power switch at the bottom of the front panel.
 They will emit a beeping sound for ~5-10s before turning off - this is normal.